Jakarta Planetarium and Observatory

-Jakarta Planetarium and Observatory (Indonesian: Planetarium dan Observatorium Jakarta) is a public planetarium and an observatory, part of the Taman Ismail Marzuki art and science complex in Jakarta, Indonesia.
+Jakarta Planetarium and Observatory (Indonesian: Planetarium dan Observatorium Jakarta) is a public planetarium and an observatory, part of the Taman Ismail Marzuki Art and Science Complex in Jakarta, Indonesia.
 The planetarium is the oldest of the three planetaria in Indonesia.
 The second planetarium is located in Surabaya, East Java.
 The third planetarium is located in Kutai, East Kalimantan.

 History

-Construction of the planetarium was an initiative of President Sukarno when in the early 1960s he envisaged a monumental large-scaled planetarium project.
+Construction of the planetarium was an initiative of President Sukarno when in the early 1960s he envisaged a monumental large-scale planetarium project.
 However, by the next half of the 1960s, the design was made more modest.
-The construction of Jakarta Planetarium and Observatory began in 1964 as part of the construction of the Taman Ismail Marzuki art complex.
+The construction of the Jakarta Planetarium and Observatory began in 1964 as part of the construction of the Taman Ismail Marzuki art complex.

 The construction was funded by the Indonesian government and the Indonesian Batik Cooperatives Association (Gabungan Koperasi Batik Indonesia or GKBI).